Presented by Ligature Creative

 I declare WAR!
 Battle a friend with our War card-game tournament, or test your sea legs with Table Battleship.

-Clink a glass of wine from Ursula Brewery!
+Clink a glass of wine or Oskar Blues Pale Ale from Total Wine!
+Choose from white, rose and red wines.
 Sorry kids, this More than Music event is 21+ only.
 Starting at 5:30pm; $6.

 Complimentary Coffee ☕️

 Our friends at Purple Door Coffee will be brewing java for you to enjoy.
 Starting at 5:30pm.

 Join us in the chapel for a free, informal pre-concert chat about the music you’ll be hearing.
 What should you listen for?
 What is the music’s historic and cultural context?
 Associate Conductor Renee Noel Gilliland will give you insights into the music you’ll be listening to.
 6:30–7:00pm.

 During the concert, we live-tweet photos, facts and tidbits about the music you’re listening to.
 Follow along, share and interact with us and other concert-goers on Twitter. @denverphilorch